Safer Streets

 2022/23

-Investment in ID scan technology will also let around 30 venues in Northampton and Kettering share information about people who behave inappropriately or dangerously, which will improve security for pubs and clubs that open past 1am.
+Investment in ID scan technology will also let around thirty venues in Northampton and Kettering share information about people who behave inappropriately or dangerously, which will improve security for pubs and clubs that open past 1am.

 And a ground-breaking partnership will see ‘Stand by Her’ training rolled out to young men in education to help them understand the impact of harassing behaviour on women and give them the skills to challenge safely and offer support.